 As I checked out the next day and turned a corner, I spotted the majestic volcano Agua guarding Antigua.
 The sun was shining, people were smiling, the houses were low and painted in different colors, and I immediately felt at home.

 I lived with a family and went to Spanish school.
-Schools in Antigua have one-on-one tutoring 4-8 hours a day, and teachers often take their students on trips around the surrounding villages to get close to the local people.
+The schools in Antigua have one-to-one teaching for 4-8 hours a day, and the teachers often take their students on trips around the surrounding villages to get close to the local people.
 Many people travel to Guatemala to learn Spanish.

 Living with a family gave me peace and the care I needed when I was so far from home.
 At the family, I met other students who either worked as volunteers or were on a round trip.
 We came along for family birthdays, for weddings and funerals, and I still have contact with them.

 In Antigua, there is a rich nightlife, which, however, ends at 01.00 when 'the dry law' sets in.
 Around the city there are small dance schools where you can learn to dance salsa, Bachata og meringue at a cheap price.

 Antigua can be your base, or you can have one of the countless small travel agencies arrange your onward journey around the country.
 You can also take a trip to the active volcano Pacaya and come all the way up to the crater.
 Here your shoe soles melt and you have to be careful not to step into a stream of lava.

 It is such an early morning that the sun has not yet risen.
 Above me, the last stars twinkle as we head into the jungle around the Mayan pyramids in the city of Tikal in northern Guatemala.

 Our guide has equipped us all with flashlights.
 The glow from them gives a sense of security here in the vast nature of the rainforest that totally envelops me.
 "Venganse, con cuidado" (come this way, beware here), says our guide in between when tree roots and holes in the road appear.